taiyakipurin/lil-things/README.md

+This repo contains simple mini-games developed for fun and practice in the language.

 1. game of life.c
-As the name says: this is Conway's Game of Life.
+<br>As the name says: this is Conway's Game of Life.
 Just a simple and basic realization which i want to improve later.
+<br>'P' key for pause, 'X' key for exit.